sturnberg/OCS-Docs/Content_Portal/Documentation/Assets/asset-centric-data-api.md

 ---

 # Asset Centric Data API
-The asset centric data API provides a quick way to take the dynamic data stored in SDS streams and store it as references within a given asset measurement mappings.
+The asset centric data API provides a quick way to take the dynamic data stored in streams and store it as references within a given asset measurement mappings.

 In order to retrieve stream data from an asset, you must first set up measurement mappings for a given asset.
 The data that is retrieved is based on the default shape of the asset.